-- Teams are expected to arrive 15 minutes prior to their scheduled start time in order to warm up and set up their batting order. - The Home Team is the first time on the schedule and they will get the last bat. - Games are 7 innings or 90 minutes, whichever occurs first. - A new inning may not be started with less than 10 minutes before the start of the next game. - Spares/subs can only be used to field a team if the team does not have ten or more players from their original roster.
-If there are ten original players from the roster available to play, spare/subs are not allowed to be used.
+- Teams are expected to arrive 15 minutes prior to their scheduled start time in order to warm up and set up their batting order. - The Home Team is based off of the schedule.
+Home and away teams will be in the details portion of the game in TeamSnap. - Games are 7 innings or 90 minutes, whichever occurs first. - A new inning may not be started with less than 10 minutes before the start of the next game. - Spares/subs can only be used to field a team if the team does not have 10 original player.
+If there are 10 original players available to play, spares/subs cannot be used.